 2017 92WA; 2016 92+WA; 2016 95W&S; 2014 94 W&S "Year's Best Galician Wines"

 80% Caino, 15% Espadeiro, 5% Loureiro.
 Vines planted since 1963.
 Tended in sandy and granite soil at 5 meters (16 ft) elevation.

 VINIFICATION AND AGEING:

-VINIFICATION AND AGEING: 12 months in 8 year old French oak barrels.
+12 months in 8 year old French oak barrels.
+Unfined and lightly filtered.

-TASTING NOTES: It's an Atlantic red with the spicy, black pepper nose of the Caíño and a wild character of herbs and flowers.
+This is an Atlantic red with the spicy, black pepper nose, typical of Caiño, and a wild character of herbs and flowers.
 The palate is medium-bodied with supple tannins, a silky, fine texture and great freshness, long and really tasty finish with a salty note.